 If you want to make money in the stock market with a time-tested method, you should consider buying and holding stocks.
-With the buy and hold approach, investors buy stocks and hold them for a year or more.
-The best stocks to invest in for buy and hold investing are large cap industrials, those widely traded, highly liquid stocks of established, solid companies.
+With the buy-and-hold approach, investors buy stocks and hold them for a year or more.
+The best stocks to invest in for buy-and-hold investing are large-cap industrials, those widely traded, highly liquid stocks of established, solid companies.
 These stocks often have a history of paying dividends, which is a way for the investor to earn some money while waiting for the stock price to go up.

-When you consider buying a stock as a buy and hold investment, look at the fundamentals.
+When you consider buying a stock as a buy-and-hold investment, look at the fundamentals.
 Fundamentals measure the performance of the company underlying the stock.
 Remember, when you purchase a share of stock, you are purchasing a small amount of ownership in a company, a piece of its future earnings.

 One of the most important considerations of a company is how much it is earning.
 Earnings are an important indication of how a company is performing.
 Are the earnings stable?
 Are they growing?
 The earnings history over several years can often be an indicator of how the company might do in the future.

-Price-to-Earings Ratio (P/E) is a measure of value expressed as a ratio which tells how much an investor is paying for a prospective dollar of the company’s earnings.
+Price-to-Earings Ratio (P/E) is a measure of value expressed as a ratio that tells how much an investor is paying for a prospective dollar of the company’s earnings.
 The P/E is calculated by taking the current stock price and dividing it by the earnings per share.
 For example, if a stock is selling at $10 and earns $1 per share annually, the P/E is 10.
 If the stock is selling at $20 and earns $4 a share, the P/E is 5.
-A low P/E often represents a bargain price, as it’s obviously a better deal to pay only five times, rather than ten, per dollar of earnings.
-You should only compare stocks in similar industries to each other, for example utilities to utilities, or technology stocks to technology stocks, when comparing the P/Es.
-There also may be times when a P/E is extremely low for a stock not because it’s a bargain, but because its business prospects are poor.
+A low P/E often represents a bargain price, as it's obviously a better deal to pay only five times, rather than 10, per dollar of earnings.
+You should compare stocks only in similar industries to each other, for example utilities to utilities or technology stocks to technology stocks, when comparing the P/Es.
+There also may be times when a P/E is extremely low for a stock not because it's a bargain, but because its business prospects are poor.

-Cash flow is the amount of cash coming in and going out of a company as an annual measurement, and includes revenue and expenses, along with financing and investing activities.
-Cash flow gives a picture of how much cash the business is generating and spending, and has often been called the lifeblood of a business.
+Cash flow is the amount of cash coming in and going out of a company as an annual measurement and includes revenue and expenses, along with financing and investing activities.
+Cash flow gives a picture of how much cash the business is generating and spending and has often been called the lifeblood of a business.
 It is an indicator of the financial health of the business.

 A high amount of long-term debt, particularly when it’s not covered by cash on hand can be a concern, while a low amount of long-term debt is more desirable.
 This is an obvious measure of a company’s overall financial health.